Health Encyclopedia

 • Heart and vascular system.
 Alcohol can damage heart muscle.
 This can cause the heart muscle to weaken and stretch (cardiomyopathy).
 This can lead to:

-• Trouble breathing
+• Trouble breathing.

-• Atrial fibrillation
+• Atrial fibrillation.

-• Leg swelling
+• Leg swelling.

-• Heart failure
+• Heart failure.

 Alcohol also makes the blood vessels stiffen.
 This causes high blood pressure.
 All of these problems raise your risk for heart attacks or strokes.

 • Liver.
 Alcohol causes fat to build up in the liver.
 This affects how the liver works.
 And it raises the risk for hepatitis.
 This condition leads to belly pain, appetite loss, yellow skin and eyes (jaundice), and bleeding problems.
 It also leads to harmful changes in the liver.
 These include liver fibrosis and cirrhosis.
 This can affect your ability to fight off infections.
-These liver changes stop it from removing toxins in your blood.
+These liver changes stop it from taking out toxins from your blood.
 This can cause a brain disease called encephalopathy.

 • Pancreas.
 Alcohol can cause inflammation of the pancreas (pancreatitis).
 It can lead to belly pain, fever, and diabetes.